Football: Englishman Lookman shines but Leipzig crash to lowly Cologne

 Having scored on his Bundesliga debut three weeks ago, Lookman played well before being replaced by Danish forward Yussuf Poulsen for the last half hour.

-With Lookman on the Leipzig bench, Cologne roared back with two goals in the final 20 minutes.
+With Lookman on the bench, Cologne roared back with two goals in the final 20 minutes.

-"If you play like we did in the second half then you don't deserve to take a point," moaned Leipzig midfielder Marcel Sabitzer.

-Vincent Koziello, Cologne's new signing from French league side Nice in January, smashed home a left-footed shot on 70 minutes to claim his first Bundesliga goal.

-Then substitute midfielder Leonardo Bittencourt, who has just recovered from a groin injury, fired home at the back post seven minutes later.
+French midfielder Vincent Koziello smashed home a left-footed shot on 70 minutes and then substitute midfielder Leonardo Bittencourt, returning after a groin injury, fired home at the back post seven minutes later.

 Earlier, Schalke climbed from sixth to third as Nabil Bentaleb scored on his comeback to seal their 2-0 victory at 10-man Bayer Leverkusen.